Hot Jupiters are Inflated Primarily by Shallow Heating: Introduction

 Statistical analyses of the hot Jupiter population have revealed some details about the nature of this problem.
 It was expected almost immediately after their initial discovery that hot Jupiter radius inflation should depend on some combination of a planet's irradiation, mass, and age \citep[e.g.,][]{Guillot2002, Burrows2004}.
-As the population of hot Jupiters reached a size suitable for statistical analyses, stellar flux experienced by a hot Jupiter was identified as a far better predictor of a planet's radius than its orbital period \citep{Weiss2013}.
+As the population of hot Jupiters reached a size suitable for statistical analyses, hot Jupiter orbit-averaged equilibrium temperatures were found to correlate with the discrepancy between their measured radii and \citet{Bodenheimer03} non-anomalously heated theoretical models \citep{Laughlin11}.
+The stellar flux experienced by a hot Jupiter was subsequently identified as a far better predictor of a planet's radius than its orbital period \citep{Weiss2013}.
 The effort to generate an empirical relation between planet radius and other independent variables was expanded upon by \citet{Thorngren2021}, who found that incident flux and planet mass are strongly favored as predictors of planet radius, with a marginal additional dependence on stellar atmospheric metallicity.

 The observed correlation between incident flux and planet radius identified by \citet{Weiss2013} suggests that planets may grow in size as their parent stars brighten \citep{Lopez2016}. \citet{Grunblatt2016, Grunblatt2017} found evidence for such reinflation around post main-sequence stars.
 Additionally, \citet{Hartman2016} inferred similar reinflation with stellar evolution on the main sequence. \citet{Thorngren2021} reproduce this result and show it is a plausible outcome of planetary thermal evolution; however, this finding was complicated by a negative correlation between planet radius and age though.
 This was explained as a consequence of either more massive stars having shorter main sequence lifetimes than less massive stars or an additional mechanism that delays hot Jupiter cooling.
-The presence of more than one inflation mechanism complicates the picture, requiring more complex models to explain observed radius inflation.
+The presence of more than one cause of unexpectedly large radii complicates the picture, requiring more complex models to explain observed radius inflation.